Secularism is an ethical philosophy with three fundamental principles which deem theology unfeasible.

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 The Roman Catholic Church cannot consider the value of the present life as an end, but a transition to a future life we must prepare obeying natural and divine laws.
 Catholicism rejects Secularism, because it denies the noblest human aspirations.

 Pope Benedict XVI warned in January 2012:

 “It is imperative that the entire Catholic community in the United States comes to realize the grave threats to the Church’s public moral witness presented by a radical secularism which finds increasing expression in the political and cultural spheres.
 The seriousness of these threats needs to be clearly appreciated at every level of ecclesial life.
 Of particular concern are certain attempts being made to limit that most cherished of American freedoms: the freedom of religion.”

 The fate of the Church in the third millennium depends on our response to secularization.
-The pope understands secularization has gained political ground in France, Russia and Soviet satellites, continues in Europe, and has come to the United States of America.
-Secularism has belittle the Ten Commandments, Bible reading in schools, public prayer, “Merry Christmas, and “Thou shalt participate in the sexual revolution.”
+The pope understands secularization has gained political ground in Russia and Europe, and has come to the United States of America.
+Secularism has belittle the Bible, “Merry Christmas”, public prayer, the Ten Commandments, and “Thou shalt participate in the sexual revolution.”